Joschiller/MediaManager/docs/Manuals.md

 ## 4 Overview Menu

 The overview menu provides the searching functionality on the righthand side of the menu as well as the access to all other menus.
+Furthermore, tags can be created by opening the corresponding dialog or submenu.

 On the lefthand side of the menu, further controls can be enabled that allow editing playlists, viewing the title of the day or viewing statistics.